 Possible issues you may have

 - This method works with self-hosted WordPress; I haven’t tested if it works with the free WordPress.com blog.

 - The embedded web page cannot shrink to fit the (shorter) width of your blog post, so consider embedding a web page which has its major contents along the left side of the web, e.g., another blog post.
 That said, you can always scroll horizontally with any embedded web page though.

-- If you don’t know what an HTML editor is: when you create a new post, by default you are in the visual editor window; but look at the upper right corner of the editing window – there is an HTML tab next to the “Visual” tab, click the HTML tab and you are in HTML editor.
+- If you don’t know what an Text editor is: when you create a new post, by default you are in the Visual editor window; but look at the upper right corner of the editing window – there is a Text tab next to the Visual tab, click the Text tab and you are in Text editor.

-- This is important: once you are in HTML editor, you should not switch back to the Visual editor; because if you do, the code you entered will be interpreted differently by the editor and will NOT display properly when you preview. (for this post, I switched to the HTML editor after I typed this last line in Visual editor and pasted the codes for the two demos in the HTML editor)
+- This is important: once you are in Text editor, you should not switch back to the Visual editor; because if you do, the code you entered will be interpreted differently by the editor and will NOT display properly when you preview.

-- Here’s one more thing: if you copied and edited the sample codes but things don’t work out, try retyping all the quotation marks directly in the HTML editor.
+- Here’s one more thing: if you copied and edited the sample codes but things don’t work out, try retyping all the quotation marks directly in the Text editor.

 - Embed video and photo in Google maps: A beginner’s guide